The IELTS Band Descriptors (public version) state that for your Writing Vocabulary Mark …

 Change the italicised words to make the following sentences better.

-- Nuclear energy creates/raises risks.
+- Nuclear energy brings risk.

-- Any mistakes could have/lead to serious consequences.
+- Any mistakes could make serious consequences.

-- This has become a serious issue.
+- This has become a heavy issue.

-- The earthquake struck last year.
+- The earthquake attacked last year.